-This could include:

-- initiation activities or horseplay involving the student - physical or verbal abuse such as swearing at students - physical assault - inappropriate conversations, remarks or jokes of a sexual nature - the showing of sexually suggestive publications, electronic media or illustrations and any unwarranted and/or inappropriate touching or personal communication with students regarding their sexual feelings.
+This could include initiation activities or horseplay involving the student; physical or verbal abuse such as swearing at students; physical assault; inappropriate conversations, remarks or jokes of a sexual nature; the showing of sexually suggestive publications, electronic media or illustrations and any unwarranted and/or inappropriate touching or personal communication with students regarding their sexual feelings.
 This includes texting or using social media.

 A "Working with Children Check" is not required by people under the age of 18 or employers not normally engaged in child-related activities.
-As an employer, you will be asked to indicate on the Student Placement Record that, to your knowledge, there is nothing in the background of any staff member or person in close contact with the student that would make them unsuitable for working with children.